emonroy/emonroy-com/README.md

 - 🤖 AI answers recruiter questions about your background
 - 🧠 Memory: follows up on previous questions in a conversation
-- 📄 Injects your real resume + personality into GPT context
+- 📄 Injects your real resume + personality into GPT context (handled on the server)
 - ⚛️ Built with React, Tailwind, Express, and OpenAI's API
 - 💬 Deployable as a public portfolio chat or private tool